PythonIsEasy/MatplotlibTool/README.md

 You can also read files for data or get data from databases and import the data.

-The imported data can be uses to plot time series financial charts with Matplotlib Available charts: line, scatter, olhc
+The imported data can be used to plot time series financial charts with Matplotlib Available charts: line, scatter, olhc